xmacex/shinythings/README.md

 Accumulate all the shiny things!
 A pair of integrators, meaning two accumulators are collecting from inputs 1 and 2, capped by hardware limits at -5 an 10 volts.

 Non-linear response is hopefully useful/interesting at slow rates near 0 as well as higher voltages.
+There are two exponential factors `bend1` and `bend2` you can tune in the public variables to retune the response via druid, bowering or livecoding from maiden.
+Low values make more room around 0V, high values overrespond towards squares for higher rates.

 No shortage of glitchy aliasing effect etc.

 caw!